-It is the largest reservoir in the US all thanks to being close to Hoover Dam and the Colorado River.
+It is the largest reservoir in the U.S., thanks to being close to Hoover Dam and the Colorado River.

-There is a lot you can do at this attraction, such as swimming, sailing, water skiing, and fishing.
+You can do a lot at this attraction, such as swimming, sailing, water skiing, and fishing.

 Activities you can do off water include hiking, cycling, nature photography, and camping.